Eschatologue/CM_wiki/docs/option/feat/feat-general.md

 **Hidden Ace**
 When you finish a Long Rest, you can choose two spell from your class's spell list and imbue those spell into cards.
 The chosen spell must have a casting time of 1 action, and it must be a level for which you have :rsc-spell-slot: Spell Slots.
 The card remains imbued with this spell for 8 hours.

-While the card is imbued with the spell, you can use a :rsc-bonus-action: Bonus Action to flourish the card and cast the spell within.
+While the card is imbued with the spell, you can use a :rsc-b: Bonus Action to flourish the card and cast the spell within.
 The card then immediately loses its magic.

 ---